-If you are settled (have Indefinite Leave to Remain – ILR or, in the case of European (EU) nationals, Permanent Residence) in the UK you are entiled to live and work in the without any time limit, whatever your nationality.
+Where you are settled (have Indefinite Leave to Remain – ILR or, in the case of European (EU) nationals, Permanent Residence) in the UK you are entitled to live and work without any time limit, whatever your nationality.
 You do not have to become a British Citizen.
 However, many people who have made the UK their permanent home wish to apply for British Citizenship.

 British nationality law and applications for British citizenship can be extremely complex and using the services of an immigration expert is highly recommended.

-ICS Legal has a specialist nationality team and is proud of its reputation in this specialist area of law.
-Call us today on 0207 237 3388 or e-mail us details of your query on email@example.com.
+Speak to one of our advisors, call us today on 0207 237 3388 or e-mail us details of your query at email@example.com.

 When applying for British citizenship you must be free from immigration time restrictions on the day you make your application which often means having gained settled status before you apply.

-Any applicant aged 10 or over must be of good character to apply for British citizenship.
-Essentially this means that you must show respect for the rights and freedom of the UK, have observed its laws and fulfilled your duties and obligations as a resident.
-The UK Border Agency will carry out criminal and financial checks.
+An applicant aged 10 or over must be of good character to apply for British citizenship.
+Essentially this means that you must show respect for the rights and freedom of the UK, have observed its laws, and fulfilled your duties and obligations as a resident.
+Do note the Home Office British Nationality Case Working Unit will carry out criminal and financial checks.

 Applicants must satisfy the full capacity requirement when applying for British citizenship (although in some cases this may be overlooked).
 This means that you are able to make your own decisions and understand the step you are taking.

-To become a British citizen you do not need to renounce your existing citizenship as many countries will let you have dual nationality.
-If you are a national of a country who does not allow this, your country of origin may regard you as having lost your existing nationality or refuse to recognise your new nationality.
-If you are currently a British citizen you will not normally lose this status if you become the citizen of another country unless the new country requires you to give up your British nationality.
+The United Kingdom allows individuals to hold dual nationality.
+If you are a national of a country who does not allow this, your country of origin may regard you as having lost your existing nationality or refuse to recognize your new nationality, it is advised you speak to the country Embassy for clarification.

 Once you have obtained British citizenship you will be free from UK immigration control and you will be able to apply for a British passport.
 This is the most acceptable evidence of British citizenship although, alternatively, you may be able to apply for a nationality status document if you do not have the right documentation to apply for a passport.